vmware/terraform-provider-vcfa/website/docs/r/api_token.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_api_token"
 sidebar_current: "docs-vcfa-resource-api-token"
 description: |-
   Provides a resource to manage API Tokens.
-API Tokens are an easy way to authenticate to VCD.
+API Tokens are an easy way to authenticate to VCFA.
   They are user-based and have the same role as the user.
 ---

 # vcfa\_api\_token

 Provides a resource to manage API Tokens.
-API Tokens are an easy way to authenticate to VCD.
+API Tokens are an easy way to authenticate to VCFA.
 They are user-based and have the same role as the user.
-Explained in more detail [here][api-tokens].

 ## Example usage